Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2275.3,2288.708088.md

 ### Transcript

-> often do change her hair color oh I'm actually curious Lin stuff um I mean like it's changed here but it's just faded honestly that's all it is every couple months it's usually a little expensive so I just try saving money is there a height limit it's the
+> often do change her hair color oh I'm actually curious Lin stuff, I mean like it's changed here but it's just faded honestly that's all it is every couple months it's usually a little expensive so I just try saving money is there a height limit it's the